Non-overlapping codes: Introduction

 We write $C(n,q)$ for the maximum number of codewords in a $q$-ary non-overlapping code of length $n$.
 It is easy to see that $C(1,q)=q$.
 From now on, to avoid trivialities, we always assume that $n\geq 2$.

+Non-overlapping codes were introduced by Levenshtein~\cite{Levenshtein64} in 1964 (under the name `strongly regular code'; in later papers~\cite{Levenshtein70,Levenshtein04} he refers to `codes without overlaps').
+These codes are interesting for synchronisation applications: they are comma-free codes with the strong property that an error in a codeword or in a state of a certain decoding automaton does not propagate into incorrect decoding of subsequent codewords.

-Inspired by the use of distributed sequences in frame synchronisation applications by van Wijngaarden and Willink~\cite{WijngaardenWillink}, Baji\'c and Stojanovi\'c~\cite{BajicStojanovic} were the first to study non-overlapping codes.
-(Baji\'c and Stojanovi\'c used the term cross-bifix-free sets rather than non-overlapping codes.)
-See also~\cite{Bajic,BajicStojanovicLindner,BilottaGrazzini,BilottaPergola,CheeKiah12,WijngaardenWillink} for various aspects of non-overlapping (cross-bifix-free) codes and their applications to synchronisation.
+Inspired by the use of distributed sequences in frame synchronisation applications by van Wijngaarden and Willink~\cite{WijngaardenWillink}, Baji\'c and Stojanovi\'c~\cite{BajicStojanovic} recently independently rediscovered non-overlapping codes (using the term cross-bifix-free).
+See also~\cite{Bajic,BajicStojanovicLindner,BilottaGrazzini,BilottaPergola,CheeKiah12,WijngaardenWillink} for recent papers studying non-overlapping (cross-bifix-free) codes and their applications to synchronisation.